-Dada Daneshananda
+Dada Jyotiriishananda

-Lilla first came to Martha's Vineyard as a two-year old and has been returning on and off ever since.
+Liila first came to Martha's Vineyard as a two-year old and has been returning on and off ever since.
 She currently resides on the island state of Tasmania, Australia, but returns frequently to the U.S.

 Liila has been practising and teaching yoga and meditation for over 30 years.
 Trained in India and the Americas, she has delivered classes and workshops in schools, universities, prisons, adult education settings, hospitals, and online, She holds a Master's degree in Counselling, for which she wrote a thesis on the efficacy of yoga therapy for anxiety.
 Her research work was featured on Southern Cross Television in Australia.